imengyu/Ballance/README.en.md

 1. Goto [Releases](https://github.com/imengyu/Ballance/releases) find the latest version.
 2. Download the corresponding zip installation package.
 3. Unzip all files, then run `ballance.exe` to start the game.

+## Directly load NMO file [new]

+Ballance Unity Rebuild Version 0.9.8 supports the function of loading the original level file of ballance.

+You can load a standard original ballance NMO level by clicking start > Load original ballance NMO level.

+The core uses the Virtools SDK 5.0 to process NMO files, so only the windows 32-bit version is supported.

+Most levels can be loaded successfully and played, but there are a few restrictions:

+* Cannot load level with Virtools script.
+* Point and line mesh of Virtools are not supported.
+* The material does not support the special effect of Virtools.
+The default material will be used instead.

 ## Turn on debugging mode